zieren/eltern-emailer/text.md

    * `enabled` Check the IMAP inbox specified under [`imap`](#_imap).
 See [Sending Messages to Teachers](#_sending-messages-to-teachers) and [Reducing Latency](#_reducing-latency).
    * `forwardingAddress` The email address of the IMAP inbox to be forwarded to teachers.
 This enables replying to threads with teachers by email.
    * `allowForwardingFrom` List of email addresses allowed to send email to teachers.
 See [Protection Against Impersonation](#_protection-against-abuse).
-* `eventLookaheadDays` For notification of upcoming events.
-This controls how long in advance you (and possibly the student, see `emailToStudent`) are notified.
-Each event triggers only one notification, so e.g. 14 means you are notified two weeks in advance and have to keep it in mind from then on.
 * `checkIntervalMinutes` How frequently the Eltern-Portal website is checked for new content.
 This determines the maximum latency emails sent by Eltern-Emailer have relative to the content becoming visible online.
 Please keep this value at the default of 30 minutes (or higher) to limit traffic to the site.
 * `smtpWaitSeconds` Time to wait between sending emails.
 SMTP servers typically reject messages when they are enqueued too quickly.
 * `statusServerPort` Local port to use for the status monitoring server (zero to disable).